Firstbloodio/token/README.md

 ![Travis badge](https://travis-ci.org/Firstbloodio/token.svg?branch=master)

-# FirstBlood Initial Coin Offering Ethereum smartcontract
+# FirstBlood Crowdsale Ethereum smartcontract

 This is the code for the Ethereum smartcontract responsible for [FirstBlood](https://firstblood.io) crowdsale.